NullVoxPopuli/emberconf-2023-resources/resources/pages/primitives/index.md

 Components used to be primitives way back when they were associated with a wrapping div.
 - Components abstracted an element
 - modifiers do this now -- the lifecycle, the required element
-- ...attributes
+- ...attributes provide the rest of the functionality you'd want on an element

 Components are a tool for refactoring
-- a place for tracked state to live or be injected in to
+- they are a place for tracked state to live or be injected in to
 - there are also other tools for refactoring which can serve similar purposes and sometimes more focused purposes

-They wrappers of the primitives.
+They are **wrappers** of the primitives.
 - Components wrap one or more
-  values, functions, modifiers, elements, and resources and components cannot alone, without these primitives.
+  values, functions, modifiers, elements, and resources

+- ...and components cannot, alone, exist without these primitives.

 The main thing is that each of the primitives can be used and defined in isolation.
 -->